persephone-tools/persephone/README.md

 amounts of data to train a transcription model that can help aid transcription, yet such technology has not been widely adopted.

+> The speech recognition tool presented here is named after the goddess who was
+> abducted by Hades and must spend one half of each year in the Underworld.
+> Which of linguistics or computer science is Hell, and which the joyful world
+> of spring and light?
+For each it’s the other, of course.
+> --- Alexis Michaud

 The goal of Persephone is to make state-of-the-art phonemic transcription accessible to people involved in language documentation.
 Creating an easy-to-use user interface is central to this.
 The user interface and APIs are